 Absolutely!
 Defrost the shrimp in a bowl of cold water for 15 to 30 minutes and then proceed.
 Make sure you are buying raw shrimp.

+Yes, use Old Bay for all your seafood recipes.
 Old Bay Seasoning is a pantry staple in the USA.
 It comes in many flavors and it tastes good.
-I can easily season most fish with a little Old Bay and cook it on the grill or in a pan with a little oil.
+I can easily season most seafood with a little Old Bay and cook it on the grill or in a pan with a little oil.
 They make blackening seasoning too!
-It's good!

 Blackened Shrimp